1414C/SLViewer/README.md

 # SLViewer
 SAPLink Archive Viewer for OS X

+The project is built in Objective-C, as Swift was kind of new when I was writing this.
+Presently the project is configured to build on XCode 7.0 with a target OS X release of 10.11.
+When I update to XCode 8.x I will create a fork and make the required changes there for 10.11 and 10.12.

 This program will read SAPLink archives and create a SQLite DB containing the unarchived objects in human-readable format.

 You may import multiple SAPLink files in either Slinkee or Nugget format.